ngmigrate/ngmigrate.github.io/_posts/2016-03-22-transclusion-in-angular-2-with-ng-content.md

 title: Transclusion in Angular 2
 author: Todd Motto
 path: 2016-03-22-transclusion-in-angular-2-with-ng-content.md
-tags: bootstrapping forms services routing components controllers
+tags: bootstrapping forms services routing controllers
 ---

 Transclusion is an Angular 1.x term, lost is the rewrite of Angular 2, so let's bring it back for this article just concept clarity.
 The word "transclusion" may be gone, but the concepts remain.